 Step 6: Make a plan for every remaining dollar

 Try to stick with the budget by paycheck method for at least a month or two.
-This will give you a chance to tweak and play around dates and numbers.
+This will give you a chance to tweak and play around dates and numbers on this budget by paycheck worksheet.

 Are you consistently running out of money before next pay day?
 You might need to cut back your spending in certain budget categories or adjust the timing of your payments.